actix/actix-web/guide/src/qs_5.md

 }
 ```

-*Configuration function* has following type:
+The *Configuration function* has the following type:

 ```rust,ignore
    FnOnce(&mut Resource<_>) -> ()
 ```

-*Configuration function* can set name and register specific routes.
+The *Configuration function* can set a name and register specific routes.
-If resource does not contain any route or does not have any matching routes it
+If a resource does not contain any route or does not have any matching routes it
-returns *NOT FOUND* http resources.
+returns *NOT FOUND* http response.

 ## Configuring a Route

-Resource contains set of routes.
-Each route in turn has set of predicates and handler.
+Resource contains a set of routes.
+Each route in turn has a set of predicates and a handler.
-New route could be created with `Resource::route()` method which returns reference
+New routes can be created with `Resource::route()` method which returns a reference
 to new *Route* instance.
-By default *route* does not contain any predicates, so matches
+By default the *route* does not contain any predicates, so matches
-all requests and default handler is `HttpNotFound`.
+all requests and the default handler is `HttpNotFound`.

-Application routes incoming requests based on route criteria which is defined during
+The application routes incoming requests based on route criteria which are defined during
 resource registration and route registration.
 Resource matches all routes it contains in
-the order that the routes were registered via `Resource::route()`. *Route* can contain
+the order the routes were registered via `Resource::route()`.
+A *Route* can contain
 any number of *predicates* but only one handler.

 ```rust